aizu-wakamatsu/aizu-wakamatsu/README.md

 |Lab location >|RQ 325-E|

-I am University of Aizu student for more than five years.
-I enjoy the experience of my third time at "6th-year student" in my life(primary school, unified secondary school and three times of fourth-year student at university undergraduate).
+I am University of Aizu student for more than five years.(more than six or seven years, as of 2024) I enjoy the experience of my third time at "6th-year student" in my life(primary school, unified secondary school and three times of fourth-year student at university undergraduate).
 I don't put my true name here for reasons below, but you can find me on Facebook if you want to know that......It's impossible to hide my true name.
 Someone write that in somewhere, or please find me at Facebook.

 ##### why you don't put name?